reshmabidikar/slate/source/includes/_tag.md

 ### Search tags

 Searches for a specific tag.
-The search string is compared to the following attributes: tagId, objectType, tagDefinitionId, tagDefinitionName.
+The search string is compared to the following attributes: tagId, objectType, tagDefinitionName.

 **HTTP Request**